 Work in progress, as shown at the Work in Progress Show 2014 of School of Communication at the Royal College of Art 22-26/01/2014.

-Our lips shape words coming out of our mouths, a part of our body that performs language.
-According to Barthes this could be the ‘grain of the voice’, the in-between space of language and voice.
-This piece studies the movements of the lips when talking and annotates each movement on a simple musical instrument I have invented for the purposes of the project.
-Then each movement is played by a piece of string.
+This piece translates elements of speech in different mediums.
+Through studying the movements of the lips during speech production, a simple musical instrument has been invented based on the annotation of these movements.
+Each movement is played by a piece of string.
 A musical score explains when exactly in the video each one of the movements is heard.
 The sound is then synced back to the video footage in order to test if the music been performed has the actual rhythm of the phrase being told.